Saymos/wallet-extended/README.md

    - Consider account-based sharding for very large systems
    - Separate read and write workloads (CQRS pattern)

 These considerations should be evaluated based on the expected transaction volume, account count, and read/write patterns of the specific deployment scenario.

+## DTO Mapping Philosophy

+All DTOs in this project are implemented as Java records for immutability and clarity.
+Mapping from entities to DTOs is handled via static `from(...)` factory methods within the DTOs themselves.
+This approach is:
+- Simple and explicit
+- Type-safe and DRY
+- Free from repetitive or error-prone mapping code

+No mapping frameworks (such as MapStruct) are used or needed, as the mapping logic is straightforward and centralized.
+This keeps the codebase easy to maintain and understand.